 Other card benefits include:

-- Two annual Qantas First Lounge passes for use in Sydney, Melbourne or Los Angeles;
+- Two annual Qantas First Lounge passes for use in Sydney, Melbourne, Los Angeles or Singapore;

 - Two annual Qantas lounge passes for use at domestic Qantas Club or Qantas international Business lounges;